Set auto attendant languages for Audio Conferencing in Skype for Business Online

 Set the conferencing auto attendant languages

-In the Skype for Business admin center, in the left navigation, go to Audio conferencing, and then click Microsoft bridge.
+In the Skype for Business admin center, in the left navigation, go to Legacy portal.
+Once in the legacy portal, select Audio conferencing, and then click Microsoft bridge.

 On the Set languages page, click the Primary language list to view the complete list of available languages.
 If you need to, click each of the Secondary languages lists to select secondary language.